-Single Receipts Factor for Insurance Companies: A domestic insurance company must use a one-factor apportionment formula when computing taxable AGI.
+Single Receipts Factor for Insurance Companies: A domestic insurance company must use the one-factor apportionment formula when computing taxable AGI.
 Determine AGI derived from sources within Indiana by doing the following:

-Divide the premiums and annuity considerations received during the taxable year for insurance upon property or risks in Indiana (box 3A, IT-20 Schedule E), by the premiums and annuity considerations everywhere (box 3B, IT-20 Schedule E), as reported in the Annual Statement filed with the Department of Insurance.
+Divide the premiums and annuity considerations received during the taxable year for insurance upon property or risks in Indiana (box 1, IT-20 Schedule E), by the premiums and annuity considerations everywhere (box 2, IT-20 Schedule E), as reported in the Annual Statement filed with the Department of Insurance.

-Do not complete line 4's entries.
+Do not complete line 8.
 Check box 16c on Form IT-20.
 Enclose a separate calculation statement and enter the result as an apportionment percentage on line 16d.